konaendu/vlamax/README.md

-# 2. We use Vo2ss with the help of Vo2Max from the input mask and go on to calculate ADP:
+# 2. Use Vo2ss with the help of Vo2Max from the input mask and go on to calculate ADP:

 (During exercise ATP is converted to ADP (and AMP) to yield energy.
 In this model the activation of glycolysis occurs in an allosteric relation to ADP and AMP.
 It is stated, that AMP is proportional to ADP².
 Therefore, ADP x AMP is equivalent to the third power of ADP.
 ADP and AMP must be multiplied because the activation due to AMP is amplified.
 Consequently, the activation of glycolysis can be calculated from ADP)